Ossitech/M5StickRangeFinder/README.md

 The range finder has 4 connections.
 I got the range finder without the standard cable connector.
-Female gpio ports where soldered to the individual wires, so see wire colors where visible.
+Female gpio ports where soldered to the individual wires, so the wire colors where visible.
 In my case the wires had the following colors:
 * 5V (red)
 * Ground (black)